renetta96/renetta96.github.io/README.md

 ## **Metapis Mother Hive**
 ![Metapis Mother Hive](https://i.imgur.com/1zfmgxb.png)
-- At most one can be built at a time per world per Wuzzy.
+- At most one can be built at a time per world.
-- Provides 10 sanity per minute when stand nearby.
+- Provides sanity when stand nearby.
-- Requires 3 honeycombs to upgrade to level 2, and 3 Royal Jelly to level 3.
+- Can be upgraded to level 3.
 - Repairs itself and nearby child hives slowly.
 - Releases bees to protect Wuzzy players.
 - Level 2 & 3 each adds 1 extra to Wuzzy's bees pool.